algosup/2024-2025-project-2-serious-game-team-8/documents/management/weekly_reports/weekly_reports_cumulative.md

 ---

-## Weekly Report - Week 1
+# Weekly Report - Week 1

-### Overview
+## Overview

-This week was the launching of the project.
-Consequently, the main advancement is document based, even if no project time was allowed to work on it.
+This week marked the launch of the project.
+Consequently, most advancements were document-based, even though no official project time was allocated for this work.

-### Accomplishments
+## Accomplishments

 1. **Project Analysis**
-    - We have defined what would be our game and some basic rules and mechanics.
+    - We defined our game concept along with some basic rules and mechanics.
 2. **One-Sheet Design Document**
-    - It has been written and send to the client for his approval.
+    - It has been written and sent to the client for approval.
 3. **Management Documents**
-    - The necessary documents to the good functionment of a project have been made:
+    - The essential documents for effective project management have been created:
         - Work breakdown structure;
         - Gantt Chart;
         - KPIs.
 4. **GitHub Initialization**
-    - We initiated the repository.
-Also, some conventions have been created.
+    - We initialized the repository and established conventions for its use.

-### Challenges
+## Challenges

 1. **New Team**
-    - The main challenge has been to communicate efficiently between members that never work together.
+    - The main challenge was ensuring effective communication among team members who had never worked together before.
 2. **Missing Team Member**
-    - One of the team member wasn't present during the four first days.
+    - One team member was absent for the first four days.
 3. **Time Allocation**
-    - The team should work on the project with no-project time, complicating the task.
+    - The team had to work on the project outside of dedicated project hours, complicating task management.
 4. **Game Design**
-    - None of us designed a serious game before.
-We should learn quikly and efficiently.
+    - None of us had prior experience designing a serious game.
+We need to learn quickly and efficiently.
 5. **GODOT Learning**
-    - Software Engineers should learn how to use GODOT and a new language, GDScript.
+    - The software engineers need to familiarize themselves with GODOT and GDScript, a new programming language.

-### Plan for Next Week
+## Plan for Next Week

 1. **Documents**
-    - Some documents should be written or at least started:
+    - Several documents should be written or at least started:
         - Project Charter;
-        - Mangement Artifacts;
+        - Management Artifacts;
         - README;
         - Functional Specifications.
 2. **Design**
-    - Now that we have the main idea, the game designs should be created to have an appealing first visual.
+    - With the core concept defined, game designs should be created to provide an appealing initial visual.

-### Conclusion
+## Conclusion

-Our team encountered some problems during this first project week (time, communication, etc.).
-However, the project advence quite well and seem on a great path to become an interesting and fun serious game.
+Our team encountered several challenges during this first project week (time constraints, communication, etc.).
+However, the project has progressed well and appears to be on track to becoming an engaging and effective serious game.

 ---